corner bg image top bg image

 Featured Technology Educator

 Martin Ryder for his extensive Instructional Technology Connections site, a well annotated and cross referenced resource of considerable depth.
-And another nod to Ray Schroeder for continuing to take the weblog (blog) concept to a higher level; e.g., Online Learning Update and Techno-News.
+And another nod to Ray Schroeder for continuing to take the weblog (blog) concept to a higher level; e.g., Online Learning Update, Educational Technology and Techno News.

 Understanding Evolution